davidofug/group-fund-manager/README.md

 11. If not approved you will get response.

-## Other contributions
+## More contributions

-1. You can contribute by using the app and sharing your feedback via the Github issues tab.
+1. Use the app and sharing your feedback
-2. You can suggest features.
-3. Any form of support is greatly appreciated.
+2. Open an issue
+3. Suggest features.

 # Why should you Contribute?

-1. Improve software.
-2. Improve existing skills.
-3. Meet people who are interested in similar projects.
+1. Improves your coding skills.
+2. Connect with people of likemind.
-4. Build public atifacts that help you grow a reputation and career.
+3. Build public atifacts that help you grow a reputation and career.
-5. Learn people skills.
-6. Empowering to be able to make changes even small ones.
-7. Take the opportunity to create the impact doing what you love.
-8. Increase your Github commits.
+4. Increase your Github commits.
-9. Add your voice to Open Source.
+5. Add your voice to Open Source.
-10. Receive credit through mentions.
-11. Use the code to build your own SaaS project.

-# Tech Stack
+## Tech Stack

+These are the technologies used to collectively to power this project.

-→ Frontend: ReactJS, TailwindCSS
+    Frontend: ReactJS, TailwindCSS

-→ Backend as a Service: Supabase
+    Backend as a Service: Supabase

-→ Hosting: Vercel.com
+    Hosting: Vercel.com

-Thank you 🙂👍🏽